dnsimple/dnsimple-support/content/articles/au-migration.md

 To ensure a smooth migration and continued access to your domain(s), please follow these steps:

 1. Confirm the migration: Reply to the migration notification email you received, or email **support@dnsimple.com** to confirm that you want to proceed with the migration of your .AU domain(s).
-    - After you contact us to confirm the migration, we will send the authorization code to the domain's registrant contact’s email address.
+    - After you contact us to confirm the migration, we will send the authorization code to the domain's registrant contact's email address.
 2. Forward the authorization code.
     - Once you receive the code, forward the email containing the code to **registrar@dnsimple.com**, and let us know you have done so.
 This will allow us to initiate the transfer to the new registrar.
 3. Approve the transfer: